If Women Could Grow Beards: Gender Roles in the 21st Century

 Would your list include some or most of the above characteristics?
 I found in my research that some of the characteristics listed could be grouped into one large defining role, such as nurturing, which can also mean motherly, giving, encouraging, etc. Women are also commonly referred to as kind, gentle, and soft, I felt it appropriate to group these as one.

 The lists above defining masculine and feminine qualities will be helpful in my explanation about how complex this issue has become.
-I don't feel that I encompass all of the characteristics/traits listed for women, in fact, I take offense to some of them.
-Both genders are evolving, changing, and norms are being questioned, finally its okay for women to have masculine characteristics and men the opposite.
-Women can be assertive, independent, and driven
+I don't feel that I, myself, encompass all of the characteristics/traits listed for women.
+In fact, I take offense to some of them.
+Both genders are evolving, changing, and norms are being questioned.
+Finally it's okay for women to have masculine characteristics and men the opposite.
+Women can be assertive, independent, and driven without being called bitchy or being considered socially awkward.

 Distorted reflections of myself..